Crash involving 2 tractor-trailers blocks lanes on I-85N

 SPARTANBURG COUNTY, S.C.
 (WSPA) – A crash involving two tractor-trailers on the northbound lanes of Interstate 85 has two lanes blocked Thursday morning in Spartanburg County.

-The South Carolina Department of Transportation said the crash occurred at exit 60-SC 101 Greer.
+The South Carolina Department of Transportation said the crash occurred around 2:30 a.m. at exit 60-SC 101 Greer.

 First responders are on the scene working to clear the crash.